(I may earn a small commission from the products mentioned in this post.)

 Discard those old shoes that show wear from walking incorrectly.

-If you can, video record you walking form before surgery and then have your walking partner video your new form occasionally.
+If you can, have someone video record your walking form before surgery and then have your walking partner video your new walking form occasionally.

 #7 Take A Pain Pill or Tylenol Substitute Before Exercises (and Physical Therapy)